19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011 wef Y/A 2011 & Sub Ys/A]

-(8) In this section, a reference to expenditure incurred on the leasing of PIC automation equipment under a qualifying lease or the provision of PIC automation equipment excludes any such expenditure to the extent that it is subsidised by grants or subsidies from the Government or a statutory board.
+(8) In this section, a reference to expenditure incurred on the leasing of PIC automation equipment under a qualifying lease or the provision of PIC automation equipment excludes any such expenditure to the extent that it is or is to be subsidised by grants or subsidies from the Government or a statutory board.

 [22/2011 wef Y/A 2011 & Sub Ys/A]

+[Act 29 of 2012 wef Y/A 2011 & Sub Ys/A]

 ### Deduction for expenses incurred before first dollar of income from trade, business, profession or vocation